Newcastle

 Want to know more about the best projects in Newcastle?
 Start here:

-Naturally, global investors looking for high yields and returns from their UK investment and so are focussing away from London .
+Naturally, global investors looking for high yields and returns from their UK investment and so are focusing away from London .

 Savills’ forecasts that, by 2024, property in North East England will have enjoyed among the highest levels of price growth in the UK, with an expected growth of 21.7% along with rents estimated to increase consistently by 4.5% per annum.